lczech/papara_nt/README.md

 will do nothing.
 **Caveat:** If you however have more files than nodes, the surplus files will not be processed!
 This will hopefully change in the future - right now, this is a crude first MPI version of PaPaRa.
-Also be aware that the output of all nodes is mashed up, thus usually unreadable.
-Use the log files to see what each node outputs.
+Also be aware that the logging output of all nodes is mashed up, thus usually unreadable.
+Use the per-node log files to see what each node outputs.